Arakim411/Find_All_Possibilities_App/README.md

  - main goal is to find all possibilities  of these values using 4 signs (addition, subtraction, multiplication, division) that are not greater than max result

  ### Second
- - user enters 2 values "Time" and "results to find"
+ - user enters 2 values "Time" and "Results to find"
  - "Time" - how much time user have to find results
  -  "results to find" - how much results user has to find

+# Technologies which was used

+**Android Studio**